KeyboardKit/KeyboardKitPro/README.md

 * 🔣 [Layout][Layout] - KeyboardKit Pro unlocks input sets and layouts for every supported locale.
 * 🌐 [Localization][Localization] - KeyboardKit Pro supports all 63 locales.
 * 👁️ [Previews][Previews] - KeyboardKit Pro unlocks system keyboard previews that can be used in the app.
-* ➡️ [Proxy Extensions][Proxy] - KeyboardKit Pro unlocks ways for `UITextDocumentProxy` to read the full document.
+* ➡️ [Proxy Extensions][Proxy] - KeyboardKit Pro unlocks ways to read the full document.
-* 🚏 [Text Routing][Text-Routing] - KeyboardKit Pro unlocks views that let you type within the keyboard extension.
+* 🚏 [Text Routing][Text-Routing] - KeyboardKit Pro unlocks views that let you type within the keyboard.
 * 🍭 [Themes][Themes] - KeyboardKit Pro unlocks a theme engine with many pre-defined themes.